The Klein quartic maximizes the multiplicity of the first positive eigenvalue of the Laplacian: The Klein quartic

 \subsection{One-dimensional representations}

 As explained in the previous section, the real representation theory of $\Isom(K)$ is re\-le\-vant for studying the multiplicity of eigenvalues.
 The group $\Isom(K)$ is isomorphic to $\PGL(2,\ZZ/7\ZZ)$, which has two irreducible complex representations of dimension $1$, three of dimension $6$, two of dimension $7$, and two of dimension $8$.
 These are listed in \cite[Appendix B]{Cook}.
 They can all be realized over $\RR$.
-The character table can also be found at
+The character table can also be found under the entry \texttt{PGL(2,7)} in \cite{Dokchitser}, or it can be obtained by running the command \texttt{PGL(2,7).character\_table()} in \texttt{SageMath}.